Cat Hiding Behavior: When to Worry & When It's Normal

 - Any signs of injury, bleeding, or limping

-Cats are masters of disguise, and not in a cute Halloween costume way.
 They hide pain really well.
-By the time they act sick, it’s often serious.
+By the time they act sick, it's often serious.

-So, yes, better to be the “over-reactive” pet parent than the one saying, “I thought she was just tired.”
+Better to be the "over-reactive" pet parent than the one saying, "I thought she was just tired."

-Helping a Cat Adjust After a Big Change
+Helping a Cat Adjust After Big Changes

 Big life changes freak cats out more than your phone's new iOS update.